dnlbowers/modern-buddhism/README.md

 * The site will provide multiple free resources such as
     * Two free e-books with an excerpt used on the teaching page to highlight a core concept in Buddhism.
-    *Links to further free resources via the NKT's own homepage and their social media pages.
+    * Links to further free resources via the NKT's own homepage and their social media pages.
-    *Embedded YouTube videos.
+    * Embedded YouTube videos.

 * The site will provided information on the options available to engage with the international community.
-    *Working holidays.
+    * Working holidays.
-    *International festivals.
+    * International festivals.

-* The site provides a link to a center locator tool on Kadampa.org.
-This tool can be used by the user to see if the NKT have a base of operations close to where they live.
+* The site provides a link to a meditation center locator tool hosted on Kadampa.org.
+This tool can be used by the user to see if the NKT have a preexisting base of operations close to where they live.

 * If the user is in a country or region without a nearby centre, I have included a contact form to connect with me directly.
 The reason for this also relates to the [Future-enhancements](#future-enhancements) section listed later in this readme.